windelbouwman/sauce-os/compiler/README.md

 - compiler : Slang compiler implemented in slang
 - compiler1 : Slang compiler implemented in python

-Use compiler1 for bootstrapping:

-    $ python -m compiler1 compiler/*.slang --backend py

-This will compile the slang compiler written in slang-lang using the slang compiler written in python.
+Use this script to bootstrap the slang compiler:

+    $ bash bootstrap2.sh

+Or, manually perform the steps in the bootstrap2.sh.

 Use this bootstrap script to compile compiler using compiler1:

     $ python bootstrap.py

-Now, you can use compiler to compile itself:

-    $ python tmp-compiler.py compiler/*.slang > tmp2.py

 # Design

 ## Lexer

-We use a hand written parser, which scans each character, and produces tokens.
+We use a hand written lexer, which scans each character, and produces tokens.
 To handle whitespace, the tokens are postprocessed, and indent and dedent tokens are inserted into the token stream.